Egyptian Convert Still in Jail After Having Served His Time

 After he was arrested again in December of 2013 while filming a protest in Minya, he was eventually sentenced to five years in prison on charges that included spreading false information to “cause harm or damage to public interest.”

 The original five-year sentence was later reduced to one year in prison, which he’d already served by the time he was sentenced.
 Yet Hegazy is still in custody.

-Several human rights groups, including US-based Coptic Solidarity, have filed objections to Hegazy’s drawn out legal mystery.
+Several human rights groups, including US-based Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Solidarity, have filed objections to Hegazy’s drawn out legal mystery.
 According to Ghobrial, Hegazy has been denied access to a Bible or to receive communion since his incarceration, and his lawyer is the only person sporadically allowed to visit him.

 Ghobrial has repeatedly attempted to press legal channels to release his client, including appealing to the Prosecutor General, but to no avail.
 He maintains that the prosecution failed to provide evidence to back up its charges.
 He says Hegazy is being denied release and is deliberately subjected to abuse because of his adamant disavowal of Islam.